ajspurr/stroke_prediction/README.md

 <p align="center"><img src="/output/models/eval_metrics_log_reg_weighted.png" width="900"/></p>
 <img src="/output/models/metrics_log_reg_w.png" width="280"/>

 You can see a dramatic improvement in recall from 0 to 98%.
 This model missed only 1 stroke out of 55, which is great.
 The tradeoff is that there were 714 cases where the model wrongly predicited a stroke (compared to 0 before).
 This is reflected in the low precision of 7%.
 You can see this visually in the bottom right Precision/Recall vs. Threshold graph.
 The recall holds its high value for much longer, but the precision holds its low value longer as well.
 The weights can be tuned to optimize the balance between false positives and false negatives using sklearn GridSearchCV.
-This will be explore below.
+This will be explored below.

 #### Option 2: Oversampling
 Another way to deal with an imbalanced dataset is to either remove rows from the majority class (undersampling) or to add rows to the minority class (oversampling).
 This dataset isn't huge so removing data probably isn't the best choice.
 For oversampling, you can simply duplicate rows from the minority class, which doesn't add new information to the model, or you can synthesize new minority class data using SMOTE (Sythetic Minority Oversampling TEchnique).
 The technical details can be found in the source below, but the point is that it generates new minority class examples that are similar to the existing minority class data.